t-karasova/grs-samples-python/tutorial_ordering.md

 This tutorial will show you how to order items in a search response.

-The ordering can be applied to the most of the product fields, the full list of the fields you can find in [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#order)
+The ordering can be applied to most of the product fields, the full list of the fields you can find in [Retail API documentation](https://cloud.google.com/retail/docs/filter-and-order#order)

 Lets see how the ordering works.